5 Food Habits That Can Ruin Your Face

 There are times when your body is trying to tell you something.
 It could be doing this if you always eat products that have a lot of gluten and you have skin problems.

 You may have dark spots on your chin.
 It could be that you have pink, swollen cheeks.
-Pay attention.

 3. Lactose intolerance

-There’s also a lot of people who are lactose intolerant.
+There are many people who are lactose intolerant.